syed-mahammad-anis/Road-Accidents-Insights/README.md

 The objective of the reporrt is clients want to create a Road accident dadhboard for year 2021-2022 so that they can have insights on the requirement.

-Stake Holders:
+# Stake Holders:
-  Road Transport Department
+-->Road Transport Department
-  Ministry of Transport
+-->Ministry of Transport
-  Public
+-->Public

 Applications Used : Microsoft Excel